hsci-r/finnish-media-scrapers/README.md

 ## Example: Members of Parliament

-Scripts and instructions n the folder [members_of_parliament](https://github.com/hsci-r/finnish-media-scraper/tree/master/members_of_parliament)
+Scripts and instructions in the folder [members_of_parliament](https://github.com/hsci-r/finnish-media-scraper/tree/master/members_of_parliament)

 ## Contact